core-wg/oscore/draft-ietf-core-object-security.md

    - Defaults are 0x00 for the endpoint initially being client, and 0x01 for the endpoint initially being server
 * Recipient ID
    - Defaults are 0x01 for the endpoint initially being client, and 0x00 for the endpoint initially being server
+* Master Salt
+   - Default is the empty string
 * Key Derivation Function (KDF)
    - Default is HKDF SHA-256
 * Replay Window Size